⏳ 15 min read · Last updated: May 2026

 🧽 Securing The Stems In Net Pots

 A net pot provides structure.
 You place the scallion inside and surround it with a growing medium to keep it steady.
-Clay pebbles (LECA) work for this because they are reusable and drain well.
+Clay pebbles (LECA) work well because they are reusable and drain cleanly between uses.

 - Rinse clay pebbles thoroughly under running water before use.